koleenciacico/app-dev/README.md

 *many more...*

 **Hobbies**
-- read books and mangga
+- read books and manga
   > fiction, self healing, rom-com, scie-fi and mystery
 - a little bit of painting and drawing
 - Practice coding